 The first check was for the number of websites that achieve a good rating in any of the Web Vitals metrics.

-The biggest winner was for CLS which isn't a surprise, the remaining results however aren't encouraging, only 8.5% pass LCP.
+CLS was the strongest result, which isn't a surprise.
+The remaining results are not encouraging: only 8.5% pass LCP.
 Let's see how many need improvement.

-We get an additional 15.7% bettering the cutoff of 4s for LCP.
-However, that still means that 3/4 of Australian Magento stores take longer than 4s to be visually loaded on a mobile device.
-If we visualise the numbers its not pretty.
+An additional 15.7% beat the 4s cut-off for LCP.
+That still means that 3/4 of Australian Magento stores take longer than 4s to visually load on a mobile device.
+Visualised, the numbers are not pretty.

-Australian Magento sites are missing out on a LOT of potential sales.
+Australian Magento sites are likely missing potential sales.
 Recent performance studies show:

 - The probability of a customer bouncing increases 90% if the page load time increases from 1s to 5s. (source Google)

-The experience of our own magento 1 clients and magento 2 clients confirms the effect of improving website speed on conversions and revenue.
+The experience of our own Magento 1 clients and Magento 2 clients backs this up: improving website speed affects conversions and revenue.

 Sites that pass all criteria